offle-assistant/offle-assistant/README.md

 the SentenceTransformerVectorizer constructor will take the model name as a parameter.
 This way, I'll be able to share one interface for all vectorizers.

-### Refactor Create parent classes, interfaces, for Vectorizer and VectorDB (Completed)
+### Refactor Create parent classes, interfaces, for Vectorizer and VectorDB (COMPLETED)
 I need to make the interfaces for QdrantDB and Vectorizer so that we can trivially add new Vectorizers and Vector Databases